Uyyalawada Narasimha Reddy: War against the British

 Since 1839 nothing of political importance has occurred, unless we mention the disturbance in 1847 caused by Narasimha Reddy, a pensioned Palegar of Uyyalawada in Koilakuntla Taluk, then part of Kadapa district.
 He received a pension of ₹11 a month.
 As a grandson of Jayaram Reddy, the last powerful Zamindar of Nossam, he was sorely disappointed when the Government refused to pay him any portion of the lapsed pension of that family.
 Just before this time, the question of resuming Kattubadi Inams was brought under the consideration of Government, which made the Kattubadis discontented.
 Narasimha Reddy collected these men and attacked the Koilakuntla treasury.
 He moved from place to place and sheltered himself in thepi hill forts of the Erramalas and Nallamalas, and though pursued by troops from Kadapa and Kurnool, he continued to commit his ravages in Koilakuntla and Cumbum.
 At Giddalur he gave battle to Lieutenant Watson and killed the Tahsildar of Cumbum.
 He then escaped into the Nallamalas, and after roving about the hills for several months was caught near Perusomala on a hill in Koilakuntla taluk and hanged.
 His head remained hung on the gibbet in the fort until 1877 when the scaffold finally fell into decay.

 Legacy

 The Renati Chandrula Smaraka Samithi is a committee which was formed for preserving the memory of Reddy and the Budda Vengal Reddy, both of whom were born in village of Uyyalawada.
 In 2015, it published a book in both Telugu and English, titled Renati Surya Chandrulu (The Sun and Moon of Renadu).

-On 25 March 2021, the Kurnool airport at Orvakal has been named as Uyyalawada Narasimha Reddy Airport.
+On 25 March 2021, the Kurnool airport at Orvakal was named after him as Uyyalawada Narasimha Reddy Airport.